 “Conversations with the subjects reinforced our idea that in some of them a high exposure to erotica seemed to have resulted in a lower responsivity to “vanilla sex” erotica and an increased need for novelty and variation, in some cases combined with a need for very specific types of stimuli in order to get aroused.”

-2) Neural Correlates of Sexual Cue Reactivity in Individuals with and without Compulsive Sexual Behaviours (2014) – This fMRI study by Cambridge University found sensitization in porn addicts which mirrored sensitization in drug addicts.
-It also found that porn addicts fit the accepted addiction model of wanting “it” more, but not liking “it” more.
+5) Neural Correlates of Sexual Cue Reactivity in Individuals with and without Compulsive Sexual Behaviours (2014) – This fMRI study by Cambridge University found cue-reactivity in porn addicts which mirrored sensitization in drug addicts.
+It also found that porn addicts (CSB) fit the accepted addiction model of wanting “it” more, but not liking “it” more.
 The researchers also reported that 60% of subjects (average age: 25) had difficulty achieving erections/arousal with real partners as a result of using porn, yet could achieve erections with porn.
-From the study (CSB is compulsive sexual behaviours):
+From the study (CSB is compulsive sexual behaviours – or porn addicts):

 “Compared to healthy volunteers, CSB subjects had greater subjective sexual desire or wanting to explicit cues and had greater liking scores to erotic cues, thus demonstrating a dissociation between wanting and liking.
 CSB subjects also had greater impairments of sexual arousal and erectile difficulties in intimate relationships but not with sexually explicit materials highlighting that the enhanced desire scores were specific to the explicit cues and not generalized heightened sexual desire.“

-3) Online sexual activities: An exploratory study of problematic and non-problematic usage patterns in a sample of men (2016) – This Belgian study from a leading research university found problematic Internet porn use was associated with reduced erectile function and reduced overall sexual satisfaction.
+6) Online sexual activities: An exploratory study of problematic and non-problematic usage patterns in a sample of men (2016) – A Belgian study that found problematic Internet porn use was associated with reduced erectile function and reduced overall sexual satisfaction.
 Yet problematic porn users experienced greater cravings.
 The study appears to report escalation, as 49% of the men viewed porn that “was not previously interesting to them or that they considered disgusting.”
-Excerpts:
+An excerpt:

 “This study is the first to directly investigate the relationships between sexual dysfunctions and problematic involvement in OSAs.
 Results indicated that higher sexual desire, lower overall sexual satisfaction, and lower erectile function were associated with problematic OSAs (online sexual activities).
 These results can be linked to those of previous studies reporting a high level of arousability in association with sexual addiction symptoms (Bancroft & Vukadinovic, 2004; Laier et al., 2013; Muise et al., 2013).”